henrikstengaard/hst-amiga/src/Hst.Amiga.ConsoleApp/readme.md

 ### Build EPROM for A600

-Build EPROM `.bin` files for A600 from a kickstart ROM file.
+The build EPROM command builds EPROM `.bin` files for A600 from a kickstart ROM file.
 The kickstart ROM is byte swapped and padded to fit the EPROM size.

 Example of displaying usage for build EPROM for A600: